 You will need to keep on molding your model until it attains a shape that suits your application as well as abides by the REST principles.
-A similar approach was also followed by some of our customers from National Bank of Canada who were able to create RESTful models for their SOAP based services using API Transformer.
+A similar approach was also followed by some of our customers from the National Bank of Canada who were able to create RESTful models for their SOAP-based services using API Transformer.

-Once you have your model ready, there are tools out there that lets you generate server stubs which can ease the implementation process e.g. you can generate server stubs from Swagger Codegen with a OpenAPI/Swagger file.
+Once you have your model ready, there are tools out there that let you generate server stubs which can ease the implementation process e.g. you can generate server stubs from Swagger Codegen with an OpenAPI/Swagger file.

 If you are ready to make the jump from SOAP to the RESTful world, nobody is stopping you.
 There are plenty of ways out there to facilitate you in the process.
 But, don’t jump blindly!
 Just because everyone is doing it doesn’t mean you have to as well.
 Establish the need first and then work towards it.